Employee Setup & Info Guide | User Documentation | Striven

 2. Accrual Rate: Lists the accrual rate based on their time with your Company.

-• Note: If an Employee has more than one start date, their accrual date can be configured from the Actions menu on the Employee’s Dashboard.
+• Note: If an Employee has more than one start date, their accrual date can be configured from the Actions menu on the Employee Info page under the Home tab.

-3. Time Off As Of: Lists how much Time Off is available after the Employee’s request.
+3. Time Off As Of: Lists how much Time Off is available after the date of the Employee’s latest submitted request.
+This helps ensure the Employee’s available Time Off is clear when planning future Time Off requests.

-4. Add Time Off: Allows the Employee to submit Time Off requests.
+5. Add Time Off: Allows users to submit Time Off requests for the Employee.

-5. Add Adjustment: Allows the Employee to submit Time Off Adjustments.
+6. Add Adjustment: Allows users to submit Time Off Adjustments for the Employee.

-• The Arrow icon allows you to view the Time Off request.
+• The Arrow icon allows you to view the full details of the Time Off request.

 • The red X icon allows you to cancel the Employee’s Time Off request.